 Applicants for the diploma program will need a high school degree; applicants for the LPN-RN bridge program will need to be LPNs.
 Admission to these programs can be competitive, and prerequisite coursework, physical and background checks, and proof of citizenship may be required.
-Both programs prepare graduates to take the national licensing exam to become RNs.
+These programs take two years to complete and included clinical rotations.
+Both programs prepare graduates to take the national and state licensing exams to become registered nurses (RNs).

 Diploma in Nursing

-A hospital based nursing program allows students to have patient contact at the hospital while learning nursing skills in the classroom.
+A hospital-based nursing program allows students to have patient contact at the hospital while learning nursing skills in the classroom.
 Typically, the classroom portion of a program takes place in conjunction with a nearby college or university, and the hospital provides the clinical coursework.
-These programs allow students to prepare for state licensing as a registered nurse (RN).

 - Medical terminology

 - Psychiatric nursing

 - Medical-surgical nursing

 Many hospital-based nursing programs additionally offer programs for licensed practical nurses (LPNs) who want to become RNs.
 Some programs may award an associate degree upon completion of the program, but programs may, alternatively, award a diploma.
 Students in an LPN-RN program study topics in science, professional development, and nursing.
 Topics covered in a program may include: